2012 United States presidential election in Colorado: Polling

 Incumbent Barack Obama started off with a wide lead in polls ranging from 1 to 13 points, which continued throughout the early summer of 2012.
 On August 6, Romney won his first poll, 50% to 45%.
 Throughout the rest of the summer, and September, with the exception of a few points, Obama won almost every poll but narrowly.
-In October, Romney gained momentum and the race throughout October was essentially tied, with neither candidate taking a significant lead.
+Romney gained momentum in October, and the race was essentially tied, with neither candidate taking a significant lead.
 The last week before the election, Obama gained momentum and won each of the 4 pre-election polls.
 The average of the last 3 pre-election polls showed Obama leading Romney 49.7% to 46.3%.
 The final pre-election poll showed Obama leading Romney 52% to 46%, which was accurate compared to the results.
 Washington Post rated this race "Toss-Up."